ctramm/Python_Geeks_for_Geeks_Exercises/README.md

-This repository is a working exercise repository for GeeksForGeeks.com Python examples.
+This repository is a working exercise repository for Python training.